-Ms. Tengblad performs with the 6-time Grammy-nominated ensemble Conspirare out of Austin, Texas; the Yale Choral Artists, and Boston’s Blue Heron, Lorelei Ensemble, Handel and Haydn Society, Boston Baroque, and Emmanuel Music.
-Upcoming solo appearances include Mozart's Waisenhausmesse and Bach's St. John Passion with the Handel and Haydn Society, Vivaldi's Juditha triumphans devicta Holofernis bolbarie (Abra and Ozias) and Mozart's Magic Flute (First Lady) with Boston Baroque, and Carmina Burana with the Austin and Tucson Symphonies.
+Ms. Tengblad performs with the Grammy-winning ensemble Conspirare out of Austin, Texas; the Yale Choral Artists, and Boston’s Blue Heron, Lorelei Ensemble, Handel and Haydn Society, Boston Baroque, and Emmanuel Music.
+Upcoming solo appearances include Mozart's Waisenhausmesse and Bach's St. John Passion with the Handel and Haydn Society, and Vivaldi's Juditha triumphans devicta Holofernis bolbarie (Abra and Ozias) and Mozart's Magic Flute (First Lady) with Boston Baroque.